freecores/xgate/README.txt

 Updates to testbench, Moved RAM.to submodule, Added bus arbitration module but this is not fully functional.
-Causes timing problems when master is polling xgate registers durning debug mode tests.
+Causes timing problems when master is polling Xgate registers durning debug mode tests.
 Will probably change RAM model to dual port in next revision.
    Updated master module to include WISHBONE select inputs.